matique/micoo/README.md

 accepting or rejecting usage of cookies.

-Clicking *Accept* set the cookie "cookiesOK" to "x", clicking *Reject" will delete the cookie.
+Clicking *Accept* set the cookie "cookiesOK" to "x", clicking *Reject* will delete the cookie.

 ## Optional Parameters